syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

 **2.** Map the hosted API's URL link `https://localhost:xxxx/api/Grid` to the Blazor DataGrid component in **Index.razor** by using the [Url](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html#Syncfusion_Blazor_DataManager_Url) property of [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html).
 To interact with remote data source, provide the endpoint `Url`.

 **3.** The `SfDataManager` offers multiple adaptor options to connect with remote database based on an API service.
-Below is an example of the [UrlAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#url-adaptor) configuration where an API service are set up to return the resulting data in the `Result` and `Count` format.
+Below is an example of the [UrlAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#url-adaptor) configuration where an API service are set up to return the resulting data in the `result` and `count` format.

 **4.** The `UrlAdaptor` acts as the base adaptor for interacting with remote data service.
 Most of the built-in adaptors are derived from the `UrlAdaptor`.